 It is recommended that Blood Parrot Cichlids are fed two to three times daily in small amounts that can be eaten within a few minutes.
-Avoid overfeeding as this can cause water quality issues due to the uneaten food decaying in the tank.
+Avoid overfeeding as this can cause water quality issues due to the uneaten food decaying.

-This is especially important for these fish as their mouths can not fully close so it’s hard for them to eat.
+This is especially important for blood cichlids as their mouths can not fully close so it’s hard for them to eat.
 You will often see them spitting the food out before trying to eat again.
-This can cause a mess in the tank and can pollute the tank if fed more than what they can eat.
+This can cause a mess and can pollute the tank if fed more than what they can eat.

 Speaking of their small mouths, the food you want to feed them should be small so they can feed on it.
-Most South American cichlids come with a large mouth which makes it easy to feed them, but unfortunately, this is not the case with parrot cichlids.
+Most South American cichlids come with a large mouth which makes it easy to feed them, but this is not the case for blood parrots.